-- 25.1 Smoking is not permitted inside the Association office. - 25.2 All typewritten and/or word processed work in the office of the Employer shall bear the Local 1004 CUPE Union Label if such work is performed by a member of the Union.
+- 25.1 Neither smoking nor vaping is permitted inside the Association office. - 25.2 All typewritten and/or word processed work in the office of the Employer shall bear the Local 1004 CUPE Union Label if such work is performed by a member of the Union.